nerdo/js-routing/README.md

 There are times where it is necessary to listen for navigation events and manipulate it to perform various tasks.

 A simple use case for an interceptor is redirection.
-For example, a path identifier which used to route to a page may no longer exist, and you want to redirect users who have the old link to a new location.
+For example, a URL which used to route to a page may no longer exist, and you want to redirect users who try to visit the old page to a new location.

 You can use the `addInterceptor()` function to accomplish this.
 The `addInterceptor()` function takes a callback function as its argument, and returns a function which will remove the interceptor when called.